Cajun Dungeness Crab Boil that's an absolute crowd pleaser for a large crowd, as well as a date night for two.

 - Other seafood: Feel free to add other seafood as you see fit.
 I will upload our Seafood Boil recipe soon, however, this has been our go-to recipe when we bring crab home for an easy yet memorable dinner!

-A mix of warm spices, garlic, herbs and a little tang from the mustard seeds, and of course - a little kick that gives this boil it's signature Cajun flavor.
-The amount of seasoning gives this Cajun crab boil the right amount of flavor without overpowering the crab taste we love!
+The seasoning is the highlight in this cajun crab boil.
+It's a mix of warm spices, garlic, herbs and a little tang from the mustard seeds, and of course - a little kick that gives this boil it's signature Cajun flavor.
+The amount of seasoning gives this boil the right amount of flavor without overpowering the crab taste we love!
+After many trials and errors we have created the ultimate seasoning.
+Here it is:

 - 3 tbsp smoked paprika.
 Smoked paprika is best to use for the smokey aspect.
 If you can't find it in your local store, you can substitute it for regular paprika.